prabhutech/sensocloud/README.md

-We wanted to simplify the process of setting up the dev environment for consuming AT&T API.
+We wanted to simplify the process of setting up the dev environment for consuming [AT&T API](https://developer.att.com/apis).
 This boilerplate is a quickstart for developing AngularJS based web & hybrid mobile apps consuming AT&T API Service.
-It comes with powerful build system to get you started in minutes!
+It comes with powerful build system to get you started in minutes.
 Let us know what we can improve.

+This is a by-product of [Closer](http://www.hackathon.io/closer), a product we built for [Wearables Hackathon](http://www.eventbrite.com/e/wearables-tickets-10876924173) using AT&T and Sensoplex, open-sourcing it with the hope that some or all of it will be useful to someone.

 ------
 ### Features